mason4fu/MTD-EcoLeveling/README.md

 # React + TypeScript + Vite

 #

-# Jay 4/2/2025
+# 4/25/2025
-# to access just the backend run the app.py backend which outputs at localhost:5000/api/data
-# to access the actual app run the app.py with output localhost:5173

-The otp/ folder should be placed at the same directory level as sp25-cs411-team099-BigBallers/.
+Place the otp/ folder at the same directory level as sp25-cs411-team099-BigBallers/.

-From the sp25-cs411-team099-BigBallers/ folder:
+From inside the sp25-cs411-team099-BigBallers/ folder, run:
-'''

 ./start.sh
-'''

 This will automatically:
 • Start the Flask backend (port 5001)
 • Start the React frontend (Vite dev server)
-  • Start the OTP server using the files inside ../otp/
+• Start the OTP server using the files in ../otp/

+# Jay 4/2/2025

+# to access just the backend run the app.py backend which outputs at localhost:5000/api/data

+# to access the actual app run the app.py with output localhost:5173

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.